georgeganley/Disaster_Tweets/README.md

 This notebook originally comes from the Kaggle's "KerasNLP Starter Notebook Disaster Tweets".
 The original version uses Keras' DistilBERT pretrained model to identify tweets that are about or describe true disasters.

-The original notebook has been edited to use Hugging Face's transform library and pyTorch to solve for the same issue.
+The notebook has been edited to use Hugging Face's transform library and pyTorch to solve the same problem.

 The main goals of this project are:
-- Load and preprocess a dataset of disaster-related tweets.
-- Fine-tune a pre-trained BERT model to classify the tweets.
+- Import a pre-trained BERT model to classify the tweets.
-- Evaluate the model's performance using accuracy, precision, recall, and F1 score.
+- Evaluate model performance and explore areas for improvement.
-- Visualize the results using confusion matrices.

 ## Dataset